Brian Walshe accused of killing and dismembering his wife Ana Walshe, prosecutors say

 How we got here

-Brian Walshe arrived at court just after 8 a.m.
-Wednesday for his hearing.
-He has been in jail since January 8, when he was arrested and charged with misleading investigators; he has pleaded not guilty.

-Prosecutors have accused him of intentionally delaying investigators in order to cover up evidence, alleging he lied about some of his actions in the days following his wife's disappearance.
+The arraignment comes after a massive search for Ana Walshe since she was reported missing by her workplace on January 4.

-Since Ana Walshe's employer reported her missing January 4, authorities have scoured the couple's home, performed a sweeping search of the town of Cohasset, and poured through dumpsters looking for any sign of what happened to the 39-year-old mother of three.
+Since then, authorities have scoured the couple's Cohasset home, performed a sweeping search of the town, and poured through dumpsters looking for any sign of what happened to her.

-Police also have found blood stains and a bloody, broken knife in the couple's basement, prosecutors have said.
+Police found blood stains and a bloody, broken knife in the couple's basement, prosecutors have said.

-The couple's children, ages of 2 to 6, are in the custody of the Massachusetts Department of Children and Families, a spokesperson said.
+Investigators have also accused Brian Walshe of intentionally delaying investigators to cover up evidence, alleging he lied about some of his actions in the days following his wife's disappearance.

 However, prosecutors say there is no evidence Ana Walshe took her usual rideshare or taxi to the airport, or that she took a flight or arrived in Washington.
 Her phone also pinged near the couple's home overnight on January 1 into January 2.

-Additionally, investigators allege Brian Walshe never ran errands for his mother on New Year's Day and say he took an undisclosed trip to Home Depot on January 2, where prosecutors say he spent about $450 on cleaning supplies, including mops, a bucket and tarps.
+Additionally, investigators allege Brian Walshe did not run errands for his mother on New Year's Day and say he took an undisclosed trip to Home Depot on January 2, where prosecutors say he spent about $450 on cleaning supplies, including mops, a bucket and tarps.

 On January 4, Ana Walshe's employer, real estate company Tishman Speyer, called police to report her missing, according to investigators.
 A Cohasset police log says, "Company has contacted the husband.
 He has not filed a police report."